StackStorm/st2/docs/source/actions.rst

 Community contributed actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-More packs and actions contributed by the StackStorm developers and community can be found in the `|st2|  contrib repo on Github <https://github.com/StackStorm/st2contrib/>`_.
+More packs and actions contributed by the |st2| developers and community can be found in the `|st2|  contrib repo on Github <https://github.com/StackStorm/st2contrib/>`_.